JuliaImages/juliaimages.github.io/docs/src/tutorials/quickstart.md

 img_HWC = permutedims(img_CHW, (2, 3, 1)) # 2 * 2 * 3
 ```

+To convert a `channelview` array into an array of pixels, ensure the first dimension
+is the color channel and use `colorview`:

 ```@repl pixel
-img_CHW = permutedims(img_HWC, (3, 1, 2)) # 3 * 2 * 2
 img_rgb = colorview(RGB, img_CHW) # 2 * 2
 ```

 !!! warning
+    It is best practice to manipulate images in the `colorview` representation.
+    Users from other languages may be more familiar with the `channelview` representation,
-    Don't overuse `channelview` because it loses the colorant information by
-    converting an image to a raw numeric array.
+    however this loses the colorant information by converting an image to a raw numeric array.

-    It's very likely that users from other languages will have the tendency to
-    `channelview` every image they're going to process.
-Unfamiliarity of the pixel
-    concept provided by JuliaImages doesn't necessarily mean it's bad.

 !!! note
-    The reason we use CHW (i.e., channel-height-width) order instead of HWC
+    We use channel-height-width (CHW) order instead of HWC order
-    is that this provides a memory friendly indexing mechanisim for `Array`.
+    because this provides a memory friendly indexing mechanisim for `Array`.
     By default, in Julia the first index is also the fastest (i.e., has
     adjacent storage in memory).
 For more details, please refer to the performance tip:
     [Access arrays in memory order, along columns](https://docs.julialang.org/en/v1/manual/performance-tips/#Access-arrays-in-memory-order,-along-columns-1)